 Molina has established criteria and the sources used to verify these criteria for the evaluation and selection of Providers for participation in the Molina network.
 This policy defines the criteria that are applied to applicants for initial participation, recredentialing and ongoing participation in the Molina network.
 To remain eligible for participation Providers must continue to satisfy all applicable requirements for participation as stated herein and in all other documentations provided by Molina.
+These criteria and the sources used to verify these criteria are listed in the table below.

 Molina reserves the right to exercise discretion in applying any criteria and to exclude Providers who do not meet the criteria.
-Molina may, after considering the recommendations of the Credentialing Committee, waive any of the requirements for network participation established pursuant to these policies for good cause if it is determined that such waiver is necessary to meet the needs of Molina and the community it serves.
+Molina may, after considering the recommendations of the Credentialing Committee, waive any of the requirements for network participation established pursuant to these policies for good cause if it is determined such waiver is necessary to meet the needs of Molina and the community it serves.
 The refusal of Molina to waive any requirement shall not entitle any Provider to a hearing or any other rights of review.